Governance

 The Board considers risk to the business at every Board meeting.
 The Company formally reviews and documents the principal risks to the business at least annually.

 The Board has undertaken to review risks annually using a purpose-built risk matrix.
-Risks identified are ranked in relation to the probability of occurrence and impact on operations.
-Each identified risk is delegated to a senior member of the management team to monitor and define mitigating and intervening action, should circumstances warrant it.
+Risks identified are ranked in relation to the probability of occurrence, impact on operations.
+Each identified risk is delegated to a senior member of the management team to monitor and define mitigating and intervening actions, should circumstances warrant it.
+Where required, expert opinion and assessment are obtained and consulted to reduce exposure.

 Maintain A Dynamic Management Framework